-The Yorkshire Cancer Centre Appeal, part of the Leeds Teaching Hospitals Charitable Foundation, is the fundraising arm of Leeds Cancer Centre at St James's Institute of Oncology (pictured left) and provides supplementary benefits; specialist medical equipment, research and development and patient ‘home comforts’.
+The Yorkshire Cancer Centre Appeal, part of The Leeds Hospital Charitable Foundation, is the fundraising arm of Leeds Cancer Centre at St James's Institute of Oncology (pictured left) and provides supplementary benefits; specialist medical equipment, research and development and patient ‘home comforts’.

 Each day, the Institute has responsibility for treating 2,000 patients (from a catchment population of 2.6 million), most of whom will have had a cancer diagnosis.

 Our appeal aims to supplement NHS budgets by purchasing those ‘extras’ to help ensure that our patients continue to receive the very best that this centre can provide.

 A £10 million appeal was launched in 2007 immediately prior to the relocation of Oncology services to Bexley Wing, a target which was met in June 2016.
 The four stranded appeal was set up to provide funding towards specialist medical equipment, scientific research & development, patient ‘home comforts’ and arts and gardens projects.
 You can read more about the four strands of our appeal here.